Mani-Itachi/100-days-of-code/r1-log.md

 ### R1D9
 Created [Population](https://github.com/me-manikanta/Snake-Game-AI/blob/master/Snake_AI/Population.pde) class and [World](https://github.com/me-manikanta/Snake-Game-AI/blob/master/Snake_AI/World.pde) class, population represents a bunch of snakes whereas world represents a bunch of species or population.
 Added fitness function to the snake.
 The game AI is perfectly running with a highscore of 8 after 100 generations

+### R1D10
+Added some of the minor functionalities that are required by the AI